Sue King, Ninth District PTA Parliamentarian parliamentarian@ninthdistrictpta.org

 For more information please review the Parliamentarian Job Description.

-Our new e-Bylaw Help Guide is here!
+Our new e-Bylaws Help Guide is here!
 Follow the step-by-step instructions on updating your bylaws online!

-Please note any changes in e-bylaws requires a full resubmittal through the proper channels.
-Once returned from state PTA, they must be adopted by the association.
+Note any changes in e-Bylaws requires a full resubmittal through the proper channels.
+Once returned from California State PTA, they must be adopted by the association with the required notice.

-Bylaws describe the purpose of PTA and its mission, and members’ rights, in addition to officers, committees and their respective duties.
-A copy of the association’s Bylaws for the Local PTA/PTSA Units must be made available to any association member upon request.
+Bylaws describe the purpose of PTA and its' mission, and members’ rights.
+A copy of the association’s Bylaws for Local PTA/PTSA Units must be made available to any association member upon request.
 A copy should be provided to all officers and board members.
 Each executive board member is responsible for making a thorough study of them.
-For more information please visit – THE ESSENTIAL ROLE OF BYLAWS
+For more information visit - The Essential Role of Bylaws

-Bylaws should be reviewed annually, and updated every five (5) years by the bylaws committee of the association, chaired by the parliamentarian.
+Bylaws should be reviewed annually, and updated at least every five (5) years by the bylaws committee of the association, chaired by the parliamentarian.

 Updating Your Unit Bylaws